Chilldose/COMET/docs/installation.rst

 `Git repo <https://github.com/Chilldose/UniDAQ>`_.

-Once you have the version you like, continue with the :ref:`gettingstarted` section.
+Once you have the version you like, continue with the :ref:`Getting Started` section.